phrohdoh/rfc5545-rs/README.md

 }
 ```

-Currently this project only creates recurrence rule strings, it does not parse strings into typed object.
+Currently this project only creates recurrence rule strings, it does not parse strings into strongly-typed objects.

 ### Running the examples in this codebase